YoshiMitsu93/LSR-XML-Helper/README.md

 - **Automatic backups**
   Every time you save changes, the tool creates a timestamped XML backup inside a `BackupXMLs` folder, located under an `LSR-XML-Helper` helper folder next to the XML files you are editing.

+- **Backup restore**
+  A dedicated **Restore Backups** menu lets you:
+  - Browse backups for a single XML file
+  - View **all backups across all XML files** in one combined list
+  - Restore any backup with safety checks
+  - Automatically create a fresh backup before restoring (so you can undo a restore if needed)

 - **Built-in keyword search**
   Search for values like `"cocaine"`, `"mp5"`, `"Underground"`, etc.
   The tool scans all XML files and shows: